Terms of engagement with Afghanistan

 (v) Pakistan needs an explicit assurance that the Taliban government will not provide sanctuaries to the TTP or other transnational militants, nor will it allow its territory to be used to export terrorism to Pakistan.

-It is too early and the situation too fluid, to rule out the possibility of the Afghan internal conflict emerging violently, Pakistan must be prepared for this contingency, therefore, it should;
+It is too early and the situation too fluid to rule out the possibility of Afghan internal conflict emerging violently.
+Pakistan must be prepared for this contingency.
+Therefore, it should;

-(i) Strive that if there is an exodus from Afghanistan, these people are given the status of ‘Internally Displaced Persons’ and not ‘Refugees’.
+(i) Strive that if there is exodus from Afghanistan, these people are given the status of “Internally displaced persons” and not “refugees”.

 (ii) Convince the international humanitarian agencies to make camps for the displaced persons on the border with Pakistan, preferably on the Afghan side.